clarklindev/react-swagfinger-components-classbased/README.md

 ## TEST

-Create a simple phone book web application which allows the user to store a person’s detailsCreate a simple phone book web application which allows the user to store a person’s details and at least a contact number.
+### Create a simple phone book web application which allows the user to store a person’s details

+Create a simple phone book web application which allows the user to store a person’s details and at least a contact number.
 The app should allow you to:

 - Add a new contact
 - Edit or remove a contact